What is blood pressure?

-- Studies have shown that supplements containing the right active ingredients, such as cocoa flavanols and antioxidants, reduce blood pressure.
+- Studies have shown that including foods that contain the right nutrients in your diet, such as antioxidants and potassium, can reduce blood pressure.

 - A combination of alpha blockers, beta blockers, calcium channel blockers, ACE inhibitors and angiotensin receptor blockers might be prescribed to open up the blood vessels and slow the heartbeat.

 - Diuretics, which expel salt and water from the body, are often prescribed to reduce blood pressure.